n3w0rld94/iot-garden-monitor-app/README.md

 Creates a class in the __models__ folder.

 >__NOTE:__ If any of these commands doesn't work, make sure you are in the project folder.

+# Device testing
+This app has been build with _Ionic Capacitor_.
+For more information see *_https://ionicframework.com/docs/cli/commands/capacitor-run_*.